isomerpages/moe-stmargaretpri/_learning-at-sms/Fun in Classroom/Mother Tongue Languages.md

 #### **5) Hari Raya Celebrations**

-The 2024 Hari Raya celebration began with a stunning exhibition in the school library, featuring beautiful pop-up displays loaned from the Malay Heritage Centre.
-These exhibitions provided students with an opportunity to learn more about the Hari Raya celebration in Singapore.
-Malay Language students from P3 to P6 played a crucial role as Malay Language Culture Ambassadors, explaining Malay culture and the significance of Hari Raya to their peers.
-Additionally, students interacted with the exhibits through interactive questions on iPads.
-The Hari Raya celebration in the school hall featured a skit titled "Awakening Traditions".
-Students learnt about the cultural and religious significance of Hari Raya.
+In celebration of Hari Raya, the school organised a series of enriching learning experiences designed to deepen students’ understanding of the festival and its significance in Singapore’s multicultural context.

+The school library was transformed with an engaging exhibition featuring pop-up displays on loan from the Malay Heritage Centre.
+Students explored the displays and responded to interactive iPad-based questions, allowing them to discover key aspects of Hari Raya in an active and engaging manner.
+This hands-on experience encouraged curiosity and personal reflection on cultural traditions.

+The celebration continued in the school hall with a meaningful performance that illustrated the importance of Hari Raya.
+Through the storyline and enactment, students gained insights into the values and practices associated with the festival, bringing their learning to life in an impactful and memorable way.

 <table>
 <tbody><tr>